tradinghours/tradinghours-python/README.md

     Schedule: US.NYSE (Regular) 16:00:00 - 20:00:00    Mon-Fri Post-Trading Session
 ```

-`US.MGEX` is a more complex example, multiple irregular schedules and overnight trading sessions.
+`US.MGEX` is a more complex example, which has multiple irregular schedules and overnight trading sessions.
 (More on these fields in the next paragraph)
 ```python
 from tradinghours import Market